Shayla

-Shayla (شيلة) is an Islamic headgear worn by some Muslim women in the presence of any male outside of their immediate family.
+Shayla (شيلة) is an Islamic head covering worn by some Muslim women in the presence of any male outside of their immediate family.
 It is different from a khimar, because it is usually wrapped and pinned.
 Sometimes it is worn in the form of a half niqab with part of the face still appearing.

 It is traditionally worn by some women in Saudi Arabia and other Arab states of the Persian Gulf.

+Cultural significance

+It is often worn by Indo-Pakistani women as a cultural symbol rather than for religious reasons.
+The shayla is particularly meaningful to the Pashtuns.